Chinese heavy metal: Public Recognition (2000–2012)

 In September 2000, the first heavy-metal-oriented magazine, Painkiller, was founded in Beijing.
-The magazine quickly became popular within the heavy metal sub culture in China on account of both its local coverage of metal related subjects as well as due to the inclusion of interview and articles written by foreign correspondents.
+The magazine quickly became popular within the heavy metal subculture in China on account of both its local coverage of metal related subjects as well as due to the inclusion of interview and articles written by foreign correspondents.

 During June 2001, the record label "Mort Productions" is founded by some of the members involved in the production and release of the Painkiller.
-On November 4 Mort productions released the first compilation CD of Chinese heavy metal, namely "Resurrection Of The Gods" Mort Productions would go on to release a variety of records by Chinese metal bands as well as several metal compilation albums.
+On November 4 Mort productions released the first compilation CD of Chinese heavy metal, "Resurrection Of The Gods" Mort Productions would go on to release a variety of records by Chinese metal bands as well as several metal compilation albums.

-From the year 2005 and onwards, China began to have several high-profile metal concerts with foreign bands headlining, along with local Chinese bands supporting.
+From the year 2005 and onward, China began to have several high-profile metal concerts with foreign bands headlining, along with local Chinese bands supporting.
 The band Labyrinth's performance in Beijing marked the first official metal concert in China by a foreign band.

-In the following years several foreign bands such as: Edguy, Lacrimosa, Testament, Exodus, In Flames, Nightwish, Dark Tranquility, Dream Theater, Stratovarius, Helloween, Opeth, Lamb Of God, Soulfly, Cannibal Corpse has performed in both Beijing and Shanghai.
+In the following years several foreign bands such as: Edguy, Lacrimosa, Testament, Exodus, In Flames, Nightwish, Dark Tranquility, Dream Theater, Stratovarius, Helloween, Opeth, Lamb Of God, Soulfly, Cannibal Corpse, Iron Maiden have all performed in both Beijing and Shanghai.

 2012 marked to be a major statement of recognition for the Chinese metal scene, with several metal bands such as Suffocated being filmed by CCTV 5 and broadcast along the European Championship in Soccer 2012 coverage.
-Furthermore, Rock in China released the compilation record CORE IN CHINA that attracted global attention online and is regarded as a milestone for Chinese metal.
+Furthermore, the website Rock in China released the compilation record CORE IN CHINA that attracted global attention online and is regarded as a milestone for Chinese metal.
 In August, three Chinese metal bands (Suffocated, Yaksa and The Falling) performed on the Wacken Open Air 2012.